 How to set up a Google Ads PPC campaign (Step by step)

-As mentioned, we’re focusing on Google Ads (aka Adwords), but this process can also apply to any of the other ad platforms such as Facebook or Bing.
+As mentioned, we’re focusing on Google Ads (aka Adwords), but this process can also apply to any of the other ad platforms such as Facebook or Microsoft Ads (aka Bing Ads).

 1. New Campaigns